krishauser/Klampt/Python/docs/source/Manual-IO.rst

 Using :class:`~klampt.Geometry3D`, you can easily subscribe to a ROS topic containing ``PointCloud2`` messages.
-This is accomplished via the :meth:`~klampt.SubscribeToStream` method, which takes as arguments the protocol (currently only "ros" protocol is supported) and the name of the ROS topic to subscribe to.
+This is accomplished via the :meth:`~klampt.io.SubscribeToStream` method, which takes as arguments the protocol (currently only "ros" protocol is supported) and the name of the ROS topic to subscribe to.
 For an example, create a new file called "pointCloudFromROS.py" and copy the